-Proceeds of the Issue 2021-3A Bonds will be used to refund Issue 2012-1C Bonds and Issue 2012-2C Bonds that financed Program Loans, acquire new first lien Program Loans and to pay capitalized interest, if any, make a deposit to the Bond Reserve Fund, if required, and pay the costs of issuance.
-Lendable proceeds will be deposited in a separately managed Bond subaccount of the Agency's Loan Fund.
-Proceeds may temporarily be held in investments that comply with the Agency's guidelines and the State of Tennessee's Constitution and statutes.
+Proceeds of the Offered Bonds will refund the short-term 2021-3B Bonds, acquire new first-lien Program Loans, pay capitalized interest (if any), make a deposit to the Bond Reserve Fund (if required) and pay the costs of issuance.
+Lendable proceeds will be deposited in a separately managed Bond subaccount of THDA's Loan Fund.
+Proceeds may temporarily be held in investments that comply with THDA's guidelines and the State of Tennessee's Constitution and statutes.